-A friend once told me over a cup of coffee, “There is a worm in everything”, and it’s true.
-No matter what the wonderful thing you’re looking forward to is, you can count on there being worms in it once that wonderful thing happens.
-You build something up in your mind with great expectations and it becomes this perfect thing to look forward to.
-But then the day finally comes and things happen that seem to get in the way of your fun.
-And the bigger the expectations the bigger, even small problems, can seem to become.
+A friend once told me over a cup of coffee, “There’s a worm in everything.”
+I’ve found that to be true.
+No matter what the wonderful thing you’re looking forward to is, you can count on there being worms in it once that wonderful thing is at your door.
+You build something up in your mind with great expectations and it becomes this thing to look forward to with no down sides at all.
+But then the day finally comes and things happen that seem to cause it to fall short of your expectations.
+And the bigger your expectations the bigger even the small problems feel.
 Those problems and other unexpected difficulties are the worms, and you need to know that those worms are going to find their way into everything.
 That’s just life.

-It is my desire for you to learn these things, and to think this way about the things that you look forward to in your young lives.
+It is my desire for you to learn these things, and to think this way about the things that you look forward to, big or small.
 It will not only help you to overcome disappointments that are coming, and so therefore be a happier person, it will also help you to learn while you are young to approach all of life with this same mindset.
-Then when you do move into those bigger life events, you will not be torpedoed and sunk because of a little worm that finally showed up.

-When marriage does come for you, it will probably be the most expectation filled adventure that you will ever have, and likewise, it will also be the one place that worms can do the most damage in your life.
+When marriage does come for you, it will probably be the most expectation filled endeavor that you will ever have, and likewise, it will also be the one place that worms can do the most damage.
 God made us to feel a powerful feeling when we find ourselves attracted to someone who is attracted to us.
 There’s nothing like it.
-It’s almost like a drug.
-But also like a drug, it wears off, and then you realize that you’ve been blinded for a time and there are some worms that you will be dealing with, perhaps for the rest of your life.
+It’s like a drug.
+And as drugs go, they wear off, and then you realize that you’ve been blinded for a time and there are some worms that you will be dealing with for the rest of your life.
+And to be sure, it’s not like the worms might be there, I’m promising you that they most definitely will.
 But don’t feel bad.
-Your spouses will be dealing with their fair share of worms too.
+Your spouse will be dealing with their fair share of worms too.
 Such things are a given.
 It doesn’t mean you ought to abandon your new family and go off chasing that high again.
 It means that it’s time to begin the work of loving and sacrificing for someone else, in the true sense of those words.
 And whatever you do don’t forget, those who trade in their old worms only trade them in for new ones.
-Better to let the familiar worms perform the work of turning you into a good, decent and faithful adult who knows how to love someone even when you don’t feel like it.
+Better to let the familiar worms perform the work of turning you into a good, decent and faithful human being who knows how to love someone even when you don’t feel like it.